ADVANTICS/documentation/products/adm-pc-bi25/docs/1_Safety_instructions.md

 !!! warning
     Please note that users must read the safety instructions before using this equipment.
 The most important general safety precautions are summarized     in this preface.
 Improper connection or operation could result in death, serious injury, fire, or equipment damage.
 Always read and understand the     full manual before installation and use, and follow all recommended procedures.
 The ADM-PC-BI25 contains high-voltage capacitors that store energy     and discharge slowly.
 Even when unplugged, lethal voltages may still be  present.
 The passive self-bleeding of the converter takes approximately       20 minutes, so always allow sufficient time before handling.
 Users should always treat the device as energized unless verified otherwise with a        volt meter.

-The most important general safety precautions are summarized in this preface.

 ## 1.1.
 Qualified personnel only

 The instrument may only be operated by personnel capable of recognizing contact hazards and implementing appropriate safety precautions.